 Toasting pine nuts in the oven or on the stovetop is relatively simple and easy to do.

-You will get a more even toast when you use the oven method, whereas toasting them in the skillet is a little bit faster.
+You will get a more even toast when you use the oven method, but the skillet method is faster.

 Typically pine nuts are already buttery enough on their own, but if you’d like to add a bit of oil or butter you can!
 Simply toss them in oil or butter before baking for an even richer flavor.